 The Franklin County Board of Health was established in October 1919 as a result of the Great Influenza, the most devastating pandemic flu on record.
 We have operated as a full-service health department in the State of Ohio since that time.

-In 2010, the department's name and logo to Franklin County Public Health (FCPH) to more accurately reflect all the services performed.
+In 2010, the department's name and logo changed to Franklin County Public Health (FCPH) to more accurately reflect all the services performed.
 Our Board is still known as the Franklin County Board of Health.

 Read on to learn more about our structure and how we operate by law.